How Safe Is Sending Financial Documents Through the Internet?

 • The Postal Service is the only organization in the country that has the resources, network infrastructure, and logistical capability to regularly deliver to every residential and business address in the nation.
 In many households, email is not checked regularly, while people tend to check their postal mailbox every day.

 • Postal inspectors are federal agents, mandated to safeguard the nation's mail—including the people who move it and the customers who use it.
-Sensitive documents like invoices and statements mail First Class® and receive top priority.
+Sensitive documents like invoices and statements are mailed First Class and receive top priority.

 • 42% of customers are less likely to interact with a brand name after being phished.